AFTER THE ART WAR

 --Wilhelm von Humboldt

-And, like many, by succumbing to this sort of impractical idealism (while subconsciously aware of the victor-less battle they were waging) both of them (either by vying to become an outstanding member of a current pedestalized club or by creating a whole new position), fell into the never-ending trappings of compromise and dissent.
-Thing of it is though: art doesn’t care one bit about these things.
-Moreover, courting a thing like art to propagate our own limited notions of identity and cultural superiority is one of the worst foundations we could ever attempt to build an artistic relationship upon.
-That’s not to imply however, that by not taking up this stance anyone can make great art.
-But, had the titans of the 20th century realistically lightened up a bit and viewed their work as primarily service oriented rather than primarily ego oriented… I’d be willing to wager that what they produced would most likely have been all the more affective.
+Like many, by succumbing to this sort of impractical idealism (while subconsciously aware of the victor-less battle they were waging), both of them (either by vying to become an outstanding member of a current pedestalized club or by creating a whole new position) fell into the never-ending trappings of compromise and dissent.
+However, art doesn’t care one bit about these hierarchical musings.
+Moreover, courting a thing like art to propagate our own limited notions of identity and cultural predominance is one of the worst foundations we could ever attempt to build an artistic relationship upon.

 * * *